 1. Affects Motor Skills

 Obese people seem to have more difficulty coordinating motor skills like walking, running.
 Obese children, in fact, develop motor skills at a delayed rate as compared to children at a healthy weight.
 Obesity can affect pathways in the brain which control balance.
-This affects posture and requires obese people to consciously use their brain in a simple
+This affects posture and requires obese people to consciously use their brain in a simple motor skill like running which for other people would be an automatic skill.1

 2. May Cause Depression